Portf-io/portf-coding-challenge-2/README.md

 ### Instructions

-Some guide tasks are provided in `prisma/seed.ts`
+Initial tasks are provided in `prisma/seed.ts`

 Complete as many as you want (or add more) in as much detail as you like.